 Your options for Medicare Part B enrollment vary depending on the size of your employer.
 Generally, if your employer has fewer than 20 employees, Medicare will be your primary insurance.
 So, you may need to enroll in Medicare Part B during your Initial Enrollment Period.
 But if your employer has 20 or more employees, your employer’s group health plan will be your primary insurer.
 This means you may have more options, including delaying enrollment or having both your employer coverage and Medicare.

-Check with your benefits administrator to see if you should consider signing up for Parts A and B in addition to the coverage you get today.
+Check with your human rights department to see if you should consider signing up for Parts A and B in addition to the coverage you get today.